sminez/sminez.github.io/content/2025-11-10_match-it-again-sam.md

 a minimal built in system specific to the engine we're presenting in this blog post.
 But really, swapping in the templating engine of your choice is a simple change to make if you find yourself needing more expressive power.

+[^non-capturing]: The `?:` prefix here inside of the parentheses is to mark the group as non-capturing.
+Without this, this will become our second capture group and our `{2}` template variable will print the wrong thing!

+[^no-misquote]: I couldn't think of a quote to butcher for this one.
+I'm sorry for failing you.